fsuels/studio/README.md

 npm start
 ```

 The site will now be available on `https://localhost:<port>` (or your configured
 domain) and Lighthouse should no longer flag insecure requests.

+## Firestore Connectivity

+The Firestore client uses gRPC transport by default.
+If your network blocks
+gRPC, set `NEXT_PUBLIC_FIRESTORE_FORCE_POLLING=true` to fall back to HTTP long
+polling.
+Polling is slower and should be enabled only when required.

 ## Troubleshooting Lighthouse reports